Consensys/eth-lightwallet/README.md

 ### `keystore.exportPrivateKey(address, pwDerivedKey)`

 Given the derived key, decrypts and returns the private key corresponding to `address`.
-This should be done sparingly as the recommended practice is for the `keystore` to sign transactions using `keystore.signTx`, so there is normally no need to export private keys.
+This should be done sparingly as the recommended practice is for the `keystore` to sign transactions using `signing.signTx`, so there is normally no need to export private keys.

+## `signing` Function definitions

-### `keystore.signTx(rawTx, pwDerivedKey, signingAddress)`
+### `signing.signTx(rawTx, pwDerivedKey, signingAddress)`

 Signs a transaction with the private key corresponding to `signingAddress`.